hanabi/hanabi.github.io/docs/reference.md

 ## Examples

-Throughout this document, there will be a mix of both text-based examples and graphical screenshots.
+This website has a mix of both text-based examples and graphical screenshots.

 In a text-based example:
 - The player who goes first will always be Alice.